pusher-community/real-time-laravel/getting-started/server-debugging.md

 # Debugging your server-side integration with Pusher

 <div class="alert alert-warning">
-  For the moment this section only covers debugging your integration via the Laravel Pusher Bridge.
+  For the moment this section only covers debugging your integration via the <a href="https://github.com/vinkla/pusher">Laravel Pusher Bridge</a>.
 </div>

-The Pusher PHP library provides an abstraction upon the underlying HTTP requests that are made to Pusher in order to do things like trigger events.
+The [Pusher PHP library](https://github.com/pusher/pusher-http-php) provides an abstraction upon the underlying HTTP requests that are made to Pusher in order to do things like [trigger events](https://pusher.com/docs/server_api_guide/interact_rest_api#publishing-events).
 Sometimes things go wrong or we make mistakes.
-So it can be really handy to be able to know what's going on "under the hood" within the Pusher PHP library.
+So it can be really handy to be able to know what's going on "under the hood" within the library.

 This section provides a way of logging the Pusher library debug output to the Laravel logs.
-There may be a better way of doing this, so please speak to the instructor or [submit a pull request](https://github.com/pusher-community/real-time-laravel) if you have any ideas.
+There may be alternative way of doing this, so please speak to the instructor or [submit a pull request](https://github.com/pusher-community/real-time-laravel) if you have any ideas.
 Hopefully things will become a bit easier in the future.

 ## Adding Pusher Logging via the AppServiceProvider